Why do professional athletes hire coaches even when the coach cannot perform?

 - The MLNP™ Method

-MLNP™ is a facilitation technique which is a unique brain-based behavioural change process.
-Industrial psychologists, therapists, sport performance coaches and counselors use MLNP™ to bring about change in a deep unconscious and body-brain level.
-As a life coach you will have one of the most powerful facilitation techniques, creating a capacity in your client to recover quickly from difficulties and being able to handle life’s challenges with more ease.
+MLNP™ is a behavioural change process which is a unique neuro-scientific method.
+Industrial psychologists, therapists, sport performance coaches and counselors use MLNP™ to bring about change in the deep unconscious and brain-body level.
+As a Neuro-Coach you will have one of the most powerful facilitation techniques, creating a capacity in your client to recover quickly from difficulties and being able to handle life’s challenges with more ease.
 (CLICK HERE to read more)